GearShift-SL/django-react-template/backend/.devcontainer/README.md

 3. Make sure you have the dev containers extension installed
 4. Hit `F1` and then "DevContainer: Reopen in container"

+## Initial configuration

+When starting the devcontainer for the first time or when regenerating it, you will need to:

+1. Perform `pipenv install`
+2. Do `python manage.py migrate`

 ## Reseting the database

 There might be sometimes when you might mess up the django migrations and the migrations and database won't match, prompting you to reset the database.